 Henry's first language was English as it existed at the time rather than the Norman-French the nobility had largely been speaking since the Norman invasion of 1066.
 He was the first King of England to claim the crown in English rather than Norman French or Latin since before William the Conqueror took control of the country.

 Thereafter, according to accounts, he angsted about stealing the crown a fair bit, was rather poorly, and it was up to his son to put down a rebellion intended to put a descendant of an elder son of Edward III on the throne.
 This was a descendant of Edward III's second son, Lionel of Clarence, whose only child married her cousin, the Duke of York, and combined their claims.
 The crown instead went to Henry IV's son...

 Henry V of England

 Had Richard II's body buried in Westminster, in part to assuage bad feelings caused by his father's seizing of the Crown, and in part because he had been closer to Richard than to his own father.note He then put down a Welsh rebellion, before turning his attention to resuming the Hundred Years War, his most famous activity.
 Parliament made the transition from writing their documentation in French to English under his rule.

-Besides being William Shakespeare's Henry V, "Prince Hal", is best known for winning the Battle of Agincourt, which in many ways was a rerun of Crécy 70 years earlier.
-Pretty much conquered most of Northern and Central France, and a treaty proclaimed him heir to the French Throne, making him the single most successful king in France since Henry II.
-Unfortunately struck down by dysentery two months before the French King died, so both crowns went to his nine-month old son...
+Besides being William Shakespeare's Henry V, "Prince Hal" is best known for winning the Battle of Agincourt, which in many ways was a rerun of Crécy 70 years earlier.
+An excellent general, he pretty much conquered most of Northern and Central France, and a treaty proclaimed him heir to the French Throne, making him the single most successful king in France since Henry II.
+Unfortunately struck down by dysentery two months before the French King died, so both crowns went to his nine-month-old son...